On Functional Representations of the Conformal Algebra: Conclusions

 Our exclusive focus has been on theories exhibiting invariance under the full conformal group.
 In this context, there are two largely disjoint approaches: one based on exploring the constraints implied by conformal invariance on the correlation functions and the other a path integral approach built upon a quasi-local action.
 True to our philosophy, the former is viewed as more primitive due to its inherently quantum field-theoretic nature whereas, through the action, the latter manifests its classical heritage.
 Ideally, then, what we would like is to be able to start with an approach based on the correlation functions and to show how an action-based description emerges.

 This paper largely shows how to achieve this.
 Starting from the statements of conformal covariance of the correlation functions, the first step is to wrap these up into functionals of sources (accepting a degree of formality in this step).
 Associated with this is a functional representation of the conformal algebra.
 This forms the basis for constructing more elaborate representations, involving auxiliary functionals.
-These auxiliary functionals satisfy consistency conditions, and our development culminated with a representation in which one of these conditions is nothing but the fixed-point version of (essentially) the Wilson/Polchinski ERG equation.
+These auxiliary functionals satisfy consistency conditions, and our development culminated with a representation in which the condition corresponding to dilatation invariance is nothing but the fixed-point version of the canonical ERG equation of~\cite{Ball}.
+The explicit form of the partner encoding special conformal invariance is a new result of this paper.

-Nevertheless, it must be acknowledged that we were guided towards this because we knew what we were looking for.
+Nevertheless, it must be acknowledged that we were guided towards this representation because we knew what we were looking for.
 This, in of itself, is not an issue.
 More pressing is that, coming from the path integral perspective, it is expected that all physically acceptable solutions to ERG equations correspond to quasi-local actions~\cite{Wilson,Fundamentals}.
 The step that is missing in this paper is to show that ERG representations of CFTs necessarily have a Wilsonian effective action that is, indeed, quasi-local.
 Or, to put it another way, of all the possible representations of the conformal algebra, what makes the ERG representation so special?
 Suggestively, as alluded to in \sect{qlrep}, if the ERG representation of a CFT is quasi-local, then the energy-momentum tensor is amongst the spectrum of conformal primaries.
+Indeed, the ERG and the energy-momentum tensor share an intimate relationship revealed in this paper: lines of physically equivalent fixed-points are generated by the trace of the energy-momentum tensor.

-Beyond this matter, it is worth posing the question as to whether there may exist theories supporting representations of the conformal algebra for which the constraint which picks out physically acceptable theories is entirely different from quasi-locality, but equally powerful.
-Perhaps the recently discovered link between the positive Grassannian and scattering amplitudes in planar $\mathcal{N}=4$ supersymmetric Yang-Mills theory~\cite{Cachazo-Grassmannian,Amplituhedron} has a role to play.
+Therefore, referring to the questions posed in the introduction, the state of affairs is as follows.
+A concrete recipe has been provided for encoding conformal dynamics in an object recognizable as the Wilsonian effective action.
+This assumes~\eq{dualFromS} which, given the choice~\eq{op}, amounts to an assumption of the existence of a path integral.
+As noted, in $\D=2$ it may be necessary to work in finite volume.
+Plausibly, the rather formal process presented will work for theories possessing an energy-momentum tensor, in which case we expect the Wilsonian representation to furnish a quasi-local formulation of the theory in question.
+It is clearly desirable, however, to place all of this on a more rigorous footing.